codeigniter4/CodeIgniter4/user_guide_src/source/general/views.rst

 If you visit your site using the URL you did earlier you should see your new view.
 The URL was similar to this::

 	example.com/index.php/blog/

+.. note:: While all of the examples show echo the view directly, you can also return the output from the view, instead,
+    and it will be appended to any captured output.

 Loading Multiple Views
 ======================